The Best Things to do in Frankfurt: Top-Rated Tourist Attractions

 When the Opulently-Sized Human Sings

 Germany’s so-called most beautiful ruin, the Alte Oper (Old Opera House), withstood the worst of World War II with its outer walls and facade largely intact.
 Internally, however, ruined is putting it mildly.
-It took nearly forty years before the doors reopened with a modern interior concert hall wrapped in a renewed historical facade as it was in 1880.

 The original opening featured Don Giovanni by Mozart, and the current iteration still revels in its high-quality program with world-class musicals and shows.